-We will not utilize resin additives
+We will not utilize resin additives that purport to degrade in landfills or waterways by simply breaking up into smaller pieces.
+We will ensure that approximately

-We are committed to increasing

-the use of post-consumer recycled resins in our plastic packaging from
+We are committed to increasing the use of post-consumer recycled resins in our plastic packaging from in meeting realistic outcomes.
+Furthermore, we are committed to being transparent in discussing all sides of our sustainability products and practices.